Trinity Congregational Chapel Brixton

 St Matthew’s Road,

 The nearest tube is Brixton.
-The 59 bus from Holborn via Waterloo goes to Rush Common bus stop in Brixton - a two minute walk from the church.
-Otherwise from central Londonthe 159 and 3 buses go to Brixton (Rush Common bus stop).
-From Liverpool Street and/or London Bridge take the 133 bus.
+The 59 bus from Holborn via Waterloo goes to Rush Common bus stop on Brixton Hill - a two minute walk from the church.
+Otherwise from central London the 159 and 3 buses go to Brixton (Rush Common bus stop).
+From Liverpool Street and/or London Bridge take the 133 bus to the same stop.

 Trinity Congregational Chapel is an independent church, founded in 1828, affiliated to The Congregational Federation.